 Additionally, the Committee ensures that continuous education measures are in place to enhance director competencies, keep directors up to date with new developments and enhance directors' knowledge and skills.
-These measures include visiting the Company's sites to meet with management and gain a better understanding of the business operations as well as having access to education concerning key developments in the Company and in the industries in which the Company operates.
+These measures include visiting the Company's sites to meet with management and gain a better understanding of the business operations, as well as having access to education concerning key developments in the Company and in the industries in which the Company operates.

-Principle 3: Act ethically and responsibly Codes of conduct
+Principle 3: Act ethically and responsibly codes of conduct

 IPL is committed to operating to the highest standards of ethical behaviour and honesty, with full regard for the safety and health of its employees, customers, the wider community and the environment.
-IPL's code of conduct was previously embodied in two documents, being the Code of Ethics and Code of Conduct for Directors and Senior Management.
-In the 2016 financial year, IPL undertook a review of the existing policies and concluded that they should be replaced with a revised Code of Conduct which better reflected the Company's current policies and business practices.